PAJ Fuel+

 In addition, as measures for CO2 emission reduction and carbon sinks, the development of infrastructure, such as hydrogen fueling stations and EV charging stations, expansion of the renewable energy business, development of waste plastic recycling technology, and conversion of raw materials for petrochemical products to next-generation biomass, will contribute to the realization of carbon neutrality in society as a whole.

-The quantity of greenhouse gases emissions in Japan (actual FY2021 figures) was approximately 1.2 billion tons (CO2 equivalent) in total, with energy-derived CO2 accounting for about 1 billion tons, of which around 1/3 was the result of the consumption of petroleum.
-Of the CO2 emissions from the consumption of petroleum, emissions from refineries (Scope 1) accounted for about 3 million tons, and the majority of the emissions came from petroleum consumed by the supplied petroleum products (Scope 3), so the reduction of these emissions is of great importance.
+The energy-related CO2 emissions of which around 1/3 was the result of the consumption of petroleum.
+Of the CO2 emissions from the consumption of petroleum, emissions from refineries (Scope 1) accounted for about 31 million tons, and the majority of the emissions came from petroleum consumed by the supplied petroleum products (Scope 3), so the reduction of these emissions is of great importance.

 © 2022 Petroleum Association of Japan.
 All rights reserved.